Introduction

 Instruction

-It may be that you are essentially running a class session in the Special Collections Reading Room, using our materials for your own planned activities.
-In that case, we’ll be on hand to acquaint everyone with the space and how to handle the materials, as well as answer any questions that come up.
+In either scenario, the librarian will curate archival materials and rare books (with your input, of course!) that fit the themes of your class.
+The librarian will also be on hand to acquaint everyone with the space and how to handle the materials, as well as answer any questions that come up.

 Classroom Visits